awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-workflow.md

   Each value is a UTF\-8 string, not more than 256 bytes long\.

   The tags to be used with this workflow\.
++ `MaxConcurrentRuns` – Number \(integer\)\.

+  You can use this parameter to prevent unwanted multiple updates to data, to control costs, or in some cases, to prevent exceeding the maximum number of concurrent runs of any of the component jobs\.
+If you leave this parameter blank, there is no limit to the number of concurrent workflow runs\.

 **Response**
 + `Name` – UTF\-8 string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.